April 12, 2014 - 9 a.m. to 2 p.m. along Irvin Ave.

 Hello spring!
-Welcome the warm weather in Collingswood with the fifth annual Green Festival on April 20!
+Welcome the warm weather in Collingswood with the sixth annual Green Festival on April 12, 2014!

 From 9 a.m. to 2 p.m. along Irvin Avenue thousands will gather to celebrate the way they’re giving Mother Nature a hand.
 Check out booths with eco-friendly products, tips, demonstrations and info on new ways to think and live green.

 The Green Festival is a great opportunity to spring clean your home in an ecologically sound way by dropping off items at recycling stations.
 Bring these items to the festival for drop off and reduce your waste stream:

 Shoes: All paired men’s, women’s and kid’s shoes that are still usable.
 This includes athletic shoes, dress shoes, work boots, sandals, heels, flats, etc.

 Vegetable waste oil (will be made into bio-fuel)

 Drop off all of hazardous waste at Public Works (more on that below)